Creating great content is time-consuming, expensive and difficult for most website owners.

 (I can still remember this lecture when studying marketing at university.)

-You have a need for something, you find a potential product or solution and just before you purchase you hesitate.
+You need something; you find a potential product or solution, and just before you purchase, you hesitate.

 The consumer is wondering if they are making the correct purchase choice.